block-foundation/index-decentralized-applications/README.md

 * [Beaker](https://beakerbrowser.com): Experimental browser.
 It adds new technologies for Peer-to-Peer applications while staying compatible with the rest of the Web.
 * [CacheP2P](https://github.com/guerrerocarlos/CacheP2P): A highly distributed cache platform that operates solely in the browser.
 It is built upon WebTorrent.
 * [Galacteek](https://gitlab.com/galacteek/galacteek): A platform for browser and decentralized applications (dapps) for the distributed web.

+### Websites

+* [Neocities](https://neocities.org): Provides decentralized websites in the style of Geocities.

+### Commerce

+* [Open Bazaar](https://openbazaar.org): A decentralized platform for peer-to-peer online commerce using Bitcoin, free from fees and restrictions.

 ---